Skip to main content

 }

 You can create your own middleware.
-To do that you should extend AbstractMiddleware and provide at least two own functions - description and middleware.
-Please check code bellow
+To do that, you should extend AbstractMiddleware and provide at least two of your own functions: description and middleware.
+Please check the code below.

 import AbstractMiddleware from "@adaptivestone/framework/services/http/middleware/AbstractMiddleware.js";